jessfss/bossmachine/README.md

 ## How to Begin

-To start, download the starting code for this project <a href="https://s3.amazonaws.com/codecademy-content/PRO/skill-paths/backend-javascript/projects/boss-machine/project-4-boss-machine-start.zip" target="_blank">here</a>.
-After downloading the zip folder, double click it to uncompress it and access the contents.
+To start, clone the repository.

 Once you have the project downloaded, you'll need to run some terminal commands to get the application started.
 First, open the root project directory in your terminal.
 Run `npm install` to install the dependencies of this project and build the front-end application.
 Once it has finished installing, you can run `npm run start` to begin your server.
 You'll see `Server listening on port 4001` in the terminal.
 The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder.
 If you want to turn this off, simply start your server with the `node server.js` command.
 You can kill either process with the `Ctrl + C` command.